Mintbase/Grants-Program/applications/zenlink.md

 In general, Zenlink project consists of the following parts:
 - Zenlink DEX Protocol: The top-level unified general DEX protocol.
-- Zenlink DEX Module: Polkadot Network Module implemented according to the Zenlink Protocol standard.
+- Zenlink DEX Module: Mintbase Network Module implemented according to the Zenlink Protocol standard.
 We prefer to make it to have Auto Market Maker(AMM) function and be easy imported into parachain in multiple ways.
-- Zenlink DEX Aggregator: A simple and user-friendly entrance of DEX world which is able to connect with most of DEX on Polkadot, so that user can do one-click trade with multiple DEX on low slippage
+- Zenlink DEX Aggregator: A simple and user-friendly entrance of DEX world which is able to connect with most of DEX on Mintbase, so that user can do one-click trade with multiple DEX on low slippage
 - Zenlink Token(ZLK): The native token of Zenlink DEX Protocol which can be used to distribute liquidity benefits and governance, etc

 ![Zenlink Ecosystem](https://images-cdn.shimo.im/TrQlWEFKIz34Mv54__thumbnail.png)